pantos-io/research-go-ethrelay/README.md

-If you have already deployed the Ethash and ETH Relay contracts, you might find further entries `ethashAddress` and `ethrelayAddress` under a specific chain config:
+If you have already deployed the Ethash and ETH Relay contracts, you might find further entries `ethashAddress` and `testimoniumAddress` under a specific chain config:

     ...
     chains: